rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/opa-gatekeper/_index.md

 ### Constraint to Whitelist Registries

 Suppose you want to apply a policy that restricts creation of any pods in your cluster to use images only from a whitelisted repository.
-In this case, you would create a constraint from the  **k8sallowedrepos** template.
+In this case, you would create a constraint from the  `k8sallowedrepos` template.

 For example, suppose we want all pods launched in the namespace `test` to use images only from the quay.io registry.

 Steps to do that via Rancher's dashboard view are as follows:

-> **Prerequisite:** OPA Gatekeeper must be enabled using the cluster's **Dashboard** view.
+> **Prerequisite:** OPA Gatekeeper must be enabled using the cluster's <b>Dashboard</b> view.

 1. Navigate to **OPA Gatekeeper > Constraints > Create.**
 1. Use the **Edit As YAML** option on the right hand corner of the Create form.
 Paste the following YAML and click **Create** to add the constraint: